lowRISC/lowrisc-site/content/docs/introduction-to-development.md

 ## Introduction to Development

 This project uses Field-programmable Gate Array (FPGA) manufacturered by Xilinx as the underlying technology.
 These devices are manufacturered in large volumes, hence are relatively inexpensive, but the overhead of programmability results in a large area increase and consequent high leakage current, as well as a considerably lower clock rate than mask programmed Application Specific Integrated Circuits (ASICs).
-Manufacturers try their best to products as usable as possible, but at the end of the day some of the error messages will not be very comprehensible to non-specialists.
+Manufacturers try their best their CAD tools as usable as possible, but at the end of the day some of the error messages will not be very comprehensible to non-specialists.
 The Xilinx software that supports these chips is called Vivado.

 ### Hardware description language

 This project incorporates a processor generator that uses Scala, a functional language that incorporates a shallow embedding of hardware concepts.
 As such it is difficult to predict in advance what size of hardware will be generated until the program runs.
 Because of the shallow embedding, errors in generation of hardware will frequently not be noticed until much later.
 For this reason it is advisable to run a test suite whenever the Scala description changes.
+It is also unfortunately true that not all combinations of parameters that might be selected are valid.
+For example, the number of ways in a cache might have an impact on its allowable depth.

-The remainder of the project uses a mixture of System Verilog and (legacy) Verilog.
+The remainder of the project hardware description files uses a mixture of System Verilog and (legacy) Verilog.
 In the subset of this language that makes sense in hardware, there is more or less a one-to-one correspondence between what is written and the hardware generated.

 ### Simulation of the hardware description

 Vivado from Xilinx incorporates a form of simulation built in.
 It has a number of limitations.
 Essentially each flip-flop in the design is modelled by a memory location and all paths that change after an event will get updated one by one.
-Naturally this is very slow on a large hardware simulation.
-It also has capacity limits and at this time cannot simulation the LowRISC release.
+Naturally this is very slow on a large hardware simulations.
+It also has capacity limits and at this time cannot simulate the LowRISC release.
 A limited form of simulation is possible for those who have access to simulators such as VCS(Verilog compiled simulator) from Synopsys, in conjunction with the Vivado 'export simulation model' feature.
+Verilator (a Verilog to C++ translator) may also be used for the majority of the logic used, however it is not compatible with the coding style used in Vivado models, such as memories.

 ### Emulation of the hardware description